 Yesterday I had occasion to dismount two tires from rims.
 One had been perfectly mounted and all was found OK.
 The other was a disaster waiting to happen.
 This is to show you more alarm signs.
 One should consider taking anything apart as an “autopsy” and use the information as a teaching experience.
 This will tell you how well the previous tire installer did.
 It may have been you.
 Best to learn from mistakes or you’ll keep repeating them.

 Once the valve stem nut was backed off a bit, it allowed the stem to show the alignment.
 It is bad.
 This tells me that something is wrong with the mounting of the tube.
 This is why one never tightens up the nut.
-Keep the nut loose as an indicator of conditions.
+Keep the nut loose as then you have an indicator of conditions.

 This shows the wrinkle at the stem and another on the right.
 This is a failure waiting to happen.